massalabs/massa-docs/web3-dev/types.rst

 Types
 #####

-The following `AssemblyScript <https://www.assemblyscript.org>`__ types can be helpful in your smart contract journey without having to reinvent the wheel.
+Massa AS-types package (`@massalabs/as-types`) contains assemblyscript objects designed to facilitate the writing of smart contracts.

 .. note::
    You know a nugget that could be added to this list or you have a specific need for a new type?
-   `Open an issue <https://github.com/massalabs/massa-sc-library/issues>`_ to discuss about it!
+   `Open an issue <https://github.com/massalabs/as/issues>`_ to discuss about it!

 .. _Currency: